-private support for your internal/customer projects ... custom extensions and distributions ... versioned snapshots for indefinite support ... scalability guidance for your apps and Ajax/Comet projects ... development services from 1 day to full product delivery
+private support for your internal/customer projects ... custom extensions and distributions ... versioned snapshots for indefinite support ... scalability guidance for your apps and Ajax/Comet projects ... development services for sponsored feature development

 General items related to the architecture of jetty and how it deals with certain design decisions.

-The job of configuring Jetty is building a network of connectors and handlers and providing their individual configurations.
+The job of configuring Jetty is building a tree of connectors and handlers and providing their individual configurations.
 As Jetty components are simply Plain Old Java Objects (POJOs), you can accomplish this assembly and configuration of components by a variety of techniques:

 The implementation of Jetty follows some fairly standard patterns.